 This page serves as a one-stop information source for FMS topics impacted by the COVID-19.
 The content is intended to be a first stop for information about financial activities, programs and services impacted by the pandemic and it will be updated regularly as more information and guidance becomes available.
 (Updated 10/12/21)

 For information about the university's response to the pandemic, please visit the Health Alerts site.

 Accounts Payable Will Call Checks

-Effective March 17, until further notice, the Tresidder will call window will be temporarily closed for the disbursement of Accounts Payable will call checks.
+The Tresidder will call window has closed for the disbursement of Accounts Payable will call checks.

 Refund and Reimbursement Checks